Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: Discussion

 \subsection{The Doomsday Clock}

 The Bulletin of the Atomic Scientists advanced the Doomsday Clock to 85 seconds to midnight in 2026 --- the closest it has been to civilisational catastrophe in the history of the index.
-The KSN model provides an independent quantitative perspective on civilisational risk: the dramatic decrease in $\mathcal{H}(t)$ observed over 2009--2024 reflects an exponential improvement in the energy efficiency of global computation, consistent with a civilisation moving \emph{toward} the Landauer limit.
+The KSN model provides an independent quantitative perspective on civilisational risk: the dramatic decrease in $H(t)$ observed over 2009--2024 reflects an exponential improvement in the energy efficiency of global computation, consistent with a civilisation moving toward the Landauer limit.
 Whether this trajectory can be sustained, and whether it will be accompanied by the institutional stability required to avoid catastrophe, lies beyond the scope of this model --- but the KSN framework provides the quantitative language in which such questions can eventually be posed.
 We note that in his 1985 congressional testimony on climate change, \citet{Sagan1985} identified the need for ``a degree of international amity which certainly doesn't exist today.''
-We speculate that decentralised proof-of-work protocols, by providing trustless cooperation without requiring political goodwill, may offer a partial technological foundation for the amity Sagan envisioned.
+Whether Bitcoin's now-ossified proof-of-work substrate, by enabling coordination that does not depend on conventional political goodwill, could contribute in any part to the amity Sagan envisioned is a question we raise but do not attempt to answer here.